jarusll/vscode-class-browser/extension/README.md

 # Class Browser

-A vscode extension which provides the Class browser for all languages.
+A vscode extension which provides the listing of classes/interfaces/structs.
-A class browser lists all the classes & its methods globally.

 # Showcase